 Between 1977 and 1986, the temporary location of the Museum of Experimental Art was established.

 In 1988-1990, the Institute of Higher Studies in Plastic Arts used the Museum's old sculpture rooms.

-The western wing of the palace, which between 1988 and 1995 was used by the Femis School (Film school), was evacuated and in 1999 the Minister of Culture and Media Catherine Trotman decided to partially reopen the western wing and house in it the Center for Contemporary Art.
+The western wing of the palace, which between 1988 and 1995 was used by the Femis School (Film school), was evacuated.
+In 1999 the Minister of Culture and Media, Catherine Trotman, decided to partially reopen the western wing and house in it the Center for Contemporary Art.
 Thus, a competition was held to select a manager for the new center in July 1999, in which Nicolas Borio and Jerome Sen were granted a three year term.

 In the newly redesigned spaces, the Palais de Tokyo became a site dedicated to contemporary art in all its forms: paintings, sculptures, designs, fashion, video art, cinema, literature and dances.